 The grinding of your bones against one another can prompt your body to try to repair the damage by producing more bone, which results in painful bone spurs.

 Steroids, orthotics, and physical therapy may improve arthritis.
-You can take anti-inflammatory medications to control the pain and swelling.
+According to our bunion doctor, you can take anti-inflammatory medications to control the pain and swelling.

 6. You Could Cause Hammertoe

 Large bunions can push your toes so far out of alignment that the second, third, and fourth toes curve downward, like the head of a hammer.
 Hammertoes may eventually “freeze” so that you can’t move the last joint.
 Hammertoes may respond to physical therapy but could require surgery.